-In mid-2018, India subsequently advocated having the IYOM in 2019, which again might not have left enough time to organize such an observation.
+When its initial proposal did not go through, India subsequently (in mid-2018) advocated having the IYOM in 2019.
+That again might not have left enough time to organize such an observation.
 Also, the 2019 calendar was already pretty crowded with three international years (on indigenous languages, the periodical table, and moderation).

 It is not clear what the process was of deciding on 2023, although that will certainly leave adequate time.
 The next step is getting a formal United Nations General Assembly resolution declaring IYOM 2023 and its objectives.

 Millets (not simply “millet”) are several related grains that have been discussed at some length on this blog (see tag millets, plus an archived version of a post from another site).
 One question is whether the whole millet spectrum will be covered by IYOM 2023 – from sorghum at the large end to fonio and teff at the small end, via all the grains in between that are surnamed “millet” in English (pearl millet, proso millet, finger millet, foxtail millet, and others).

 India is celebrating 2018 as its National Year of Millets.
 This follows a proposal by the government of India to the United Nations (UN) in late 2017 to make 2018 the International Year of Millets (which I’ll abbreviate IYOM).
 The purpose of IYOM would have been to highlight the importance of diverse millets for for farmers, for nutrition, and for food production in the wake of effects of climate change.
 Evidently, and unfortunately, that proposal was too late in the year to set the machinery in motion to organize an international observance of this sort in the following year.